hugsy/gef/docs/index.md

 go [here](https://github.com/hugsy/gef/issues) and provide a thorough description if you want help.

-_Side Note_: `GEF` fully relies on GDB API and other Linux-specific sources of information (such as `/proc/<pid>`).
+_Side Note_: `GEF` fully relies on the GDB API and other Linux-specific sources of information (such as `/proc/<pid>`).
 As a consequence, some of the features might not work on custom or hardened systems such as GrSec.

 ## Contribution ##